MaxPodloobniy/Ship_Detection_Challenge/README.md

 by the fact that only 35% of the training images include ships, there's a considerable portion of the dataset where ships are absent, making segmentation challenging.
+The project was developed using Python 3.10 with TensorFlow 2.15.0, ensuring compatibility with the latest features and optimizations in these tools.
 ### Segmentation model
 Let's explore the ship segmentation model, which employs the U-Net architecture.
 It consists of six downsampling blocks(Conv+Conv+MaxPool) with number of